tdurgasaranya/activity04-mini-competition/day01-qualitative-explanatory/README.md

-Day 1 - Fitting a MLR Model
+Day 1 - Qualitative Explanatory Variables
 ================

 In this repository/directory you should see two items: